 In December 2008 Urquhart-Gillette SCV Camp established a non-profit corporation, THE MAHONE’S TAVERN MUSEUM, INC., to purchase the childhood home of Major General William Mahone in Courtland, Virginia.
 The camp’s goal was to preserve this National Register of Historic Places property and transform it into a museum.
 Accordingly, a long range plan was required to guide the preservation and presentation of the tavern and its historical connections.

-Mahone’s Tavern Museum exists to preserve Mahone’s Tavern as a National Register of Historic Places property, to interpret the building, promote knowledge about William Mahone’s multi-faceted career as an educator, civil engineer, major general, railroad magnate, statesman and philanthropist, to present Southampton County’s role in the Civil War and to educate students and the general public about the Civil War’s impact on Southampton County and to tell the story of the families who lived in the historic property for over 200 years.
+Mahone’s Tavern and Museum, Inc. exists to preserve Mahone’s Tavern as a National Register of Historic Places property, to interpret the building, promote knowledge about William Mahone’s multi-faceted career as an educator, civil engineer, major general, railroad magnate, statesman and philanthropist, to present Southampton County’s role in the War Between the States, to educate students and the general public about the War’s impact on Southampton County and to tell the story of the families who lived in the historic property for over 200 years.

 Mahone’s Tavern was built in 1796 by Henry Adams and Thomas Hart.
 It was one of the first buildings constructed following the incorporation of the town of Jerusalem in 1792.
 Known at different times as Kello’s Tavern and Howard’s Hotel, this National Register of Historic Places property is located directly across the street from the Southampton County Courthouse.
 Furthermore, the tavern was sited near the Nottoway River Bridge on the Jerusalem Plank Road.
 This roadway connected the small river port of South Quay with Petersburg and Richmond.
 These judicial and transportation links made Mahone’s Tavern a social, political and commercial hub.

 This historic structure is a Federal-style, three-bay, gabled-roofed, wood framed structure over a brick raised basement.
 The original double porch was very popular especially during major trials and executions.
 Patrons could pay a fee to sit and observe hangings.
 The building next door (east), known today as the Bell House, was a competing ordinary known as Hart’s Tavern.
 Fielding Mahone joined the two buildings together with a hyphen in the 1840’s.
 This relationship remained until 1901 when the buildings were sold as two separate properties.